We created a collection of our most frequently asked questions to help you find the answers.

 What is the difference between travel insurance and overseas medical insurance?

 Travel insurance is designed to cover you for trips of limited duration.
 It is intended for vacations and short term trips abroad.
-Travel insurance offers protection against travel related issues such as: Cancellations, loss of luggage, loss of personal belongings, and overseas emergency medical treatment.
+Travel insurance offers protection against travel related issues such as: Cancellations, trip interruption, loss of luggage, loss of personal belongings, and overseas emergency medical treatment.

 Overseas Medical Coverage